onedata/onedata-documentation/doc/administering_onedata/oneprovider_tutorial.md

 For instructions how to setup test deployments with minimal effort checkout our [Getting Started](https://github.com/onedata/getting-started) repository - this tutorial is roughly equivalent to [scenario 3.0](https://github.com/onedata/getting-started/tree/master/scenarios/3_0_oneprovider_onezone_multihost).

 ## Installation
-**Oneprovider** can be deployed using our [official Docker images](https://hub.docker.com/r/onedata/onezone/) on any [Linux OS supporting Docker](https://docs.docker.com/engine/installation/#supported-platforms) or using packages that we provide for *Ubuntu Wily*, *Ubuntu Xenial* and *Fedora 23*).
+**Oneprovider** can be deployed using our [official Docker images](https://hub.docker.com/r/onedata/onezone/) on any [Linux OS supporting Docker](https://docs.docker.com/engine/installation/#supported-platforms) or using packages that we provide for *Ubuntu Xenial* and *CentOS 7*).
 Docker based deployment is the recommended setup due to minimal requirements and best portability.

 **Oneprovider** service can be deployed on multiple nodes for high-availability purpose, in such case either the Docker setup or the packages need to be installed on all nodes where the **Oneprovider** should be deployed.
 This tutorial assumes **Oneprovider** will be installed on a single node.